Tuurlijk/docker-local/Readme.md

 * [prefix.mail.local](https://prefix.mail.local) - Mailhog

 ### TEMPLATE ###
 Use a template to get an installation up quickly.
-Each template has an init.sh file to set up the environment.
+Each template has a `before.sh` file to set up the environment before any machine starts and an `after.sh` file to set up the environment after the machines have started.
 This may fix permissions and copy over files like composer.json and AdditionalConfiguration.php.

 Choose from:
 * TYPO3-v7